telerik/maui-docs/knowledge-base/autocomplete-tokens-mvvm.md

 public ObservableCollection<object> Tokens { get; }
 ```

-To add or remove tokens using MVVM setup you have to create a custom behavior.
+To add or remove tokens using an MVVM setup, create a custom behavior.

 **1.** Create a `TokensBehavior` class that inherits from `Behavior<RadAutoComplete>`: